gamtiq/frontend-tools/README.md

 * [Size Limit](https://github.com/ai/size-limit) - calculate the real cost of your JS for end users and throws an error if the cost exceeds the limit.
 * [Source map explorer](https://github.com/danvk/source-map-explorer) - analyze and debug space usage through source maps.
 The source map explorer determines which file each byte in your minified code came from.
 * [Statcounter GlobalStats](https://gs.statcounter.com) - browser / OS / device market share
+* [TS-Dependency-Graph](https://github.com/PSeitz/ts-dependency-graph) - prints a dependency graph in dot/mermaid format for a TypeScript or React project.
 * [Waterfaller](https://waterfaller.dev/) - focuses on issues in the network waterfall and provides recommendations for improvement.
 * [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.
 * [Webpack Visualizer](https://github.com/chrisbateman/webpack-visualizer) - visualize and analyze your Webpack bundle to see which modules are taking up space and which might be duplicates.